Is Poison Ivy Contagious? Myths vs. Facts About Spreading the Rash

 Fact: Scratching cannot spread the rash.
 By the time blisters form, all the urushiol has already been absorbed into the skin or washed away.
 The fluid inside blisters is serum produced by your immune system, not urushiol.
 Breaking blisters does not release anything that causes new reactions.

 Fact: It appears to spread because the immune reaction unfolds at different rates in different areas of skin.
 Thicker skin, such as on the palms and soles, absorbs urushiol more slowly than thin skin on the inner wrists or face.
 Areas that absorbed less urushiol develop symptoms later, sometimes a full day or two after the first patches appeared.
 The rash is not moving or growing.
-Different areas of skin simply react at different speeds, which is why the poison ivy rash stages unfold over days rather than all at once.
+Different areas of skin react at different rates, which is why the stages of a poison ivy rash unfold over days rather than all at once.

 Fact: Contact with another person's rash, blisters, or weeping skin will not cause you to react.
 The only way to develop a reaction is to come into contact with urushiol directly.